danganhvu1998/myINIAD/markdownNote/secondYear/operatingSystem/operatingSystem.md

 ---------

-+ Scheduling and Dispatch (**Need better detail about all schduling algorithms**)
++ Scheduling and Dispatch (**Need better detail about all scheduling algorithms**)
   + Scheduling Algorithms
     + Non-preemptive multitasking
-      + Currenly Not Using
+      + Currently Not Using
       + Only switch to another thread when current running thead paused by itself
     + Preemptive multitasking
-      + Currenly Using
+      + Currently Using
-      + Threads are swich regardless of status
+      + Threads are switch regardless of status
   + Criteria for evaluating scheduling
     + Maximum CPU usage rate
     + Maximum throughout (processes as much process as possible)
-    + Minumum turnaround time
+    + Minimum turnaround time
-    + Minumum wating time
+    + Minimum waiting time
     + Minimum response time (Important for interactive system and real-time system)
   + Scheduling Algorithm
     + Traditional